epsilons1na/epsilons1na.github.io/src/content/posts/tjctf_pwn_fsop.md

    0x0000777d6fe49e22 <+98>:	pop    rbp
    0x0000777d6fe49e23 <+99>:	ret
 ```
-while loop check is at +24,  and rbx contains negative value fs:rbx is the address of struct dtor_list.We have to null the fs:0x30(random_value) cuz then at +44 xor operation will have no effect.
+while loop check is at +24,  and rbx contains negative value, fs:rbx is the address of struct dtor_list.We have to null the fs:0x30(random_value) cuz then at +44 xor operation will have no effect.
 So overwriting func with with system<<17 and then obj with address of "bin/sh" will give the shell.

 ### Aftermath